Catman1212/Lag-reducer/README.md

 #### Demo

-To try it out quickly, run the `tests/stand_alone.exe` application.
+To try it out quickly, run the `Lag-reducer-windows.cmd` application.

 To set up a more thorough demo between two computers on your LAN, run the `tests/tests_peer2peer_gui.exe` on two computers on your WiFi LAN.